Don’t Underestimate The Environment Required to Sustain Change

 The Environment Required to Sustain Change

-• Competed with others and knew where he stood compared to his goals
+• Healthy competition and benchmarks: Competing with others and seeing where he stood relative to goals provided motivation and clarity.

 The Bottom Line

-To learn more about how to create lasting organizational change, download The 5 Lenses of Change that Must Be Addressed to Sustain Change at Work
+To learn more about the environment required to sustain change at work, download The 5 Lenses of Change that Must Be Addressed to Sustain Change at Work

 Evaluate your Performance